ath32/ASCs/README.md

 ================

 This repository contains the source code for running the analysis described in the paper.
+Not all of the scripts in this repository will be relevant to the complete replication of the study - if you wish to do this, please send me an e-mail and we can sort something out (a.t.ho@bath.ac.uk).

 ###Instructions:
 - All files run from the root directory.